CLAY & CREATIVE CENTER

 Then, audience members have the option to attend the Czech Glass Jewelry Design Workshop from 1-2pm.

-The presentation is free and open to all, but please RSVP by following the registration link below.
-If you plan to add on the workshop, please make this selection in addition to the presentation option at check out.
+The presentation is free and open to all, but please register below.
+If you plan to add on the workshop, please make this selection when you register.

 During the presentation, audiences will learn about: